 - Open and review the proposal document under "Project Proposal"

 - If proposal is acceptable, click "Approve" button

 - If proposal needs revision, click "Return" button.
 Click "+New Entry" under "Discussion" area to post your feedback

 Questions/problems: Please contact Suzann Beardsley, Longitudinal Research Project Administrator (412) 648-9639

 Find a Mentor

-Watch the video below to learn more about how to find a Longitudinal Research Project mentor, the Do's and Don'ts of the mentor process, and general information on the research process.
+Watch the video below to learn more about how to find a PREP, Deans Summer Research or Longitudinal Research Project mentor, the Do's and Don'ts of the mentor process, and general information on the research process.